batir-akhmerov/hybricache/README.md

 2. Caching Remotely on AWS Elasticache (Redis) for clustering support.

-Cached Objects are synchronized using Revisions:
+Cached Objects are replicated using Revisions:

 *	If a Local Cache Revision matches a Remote Cache Revision – Cached Object is extracted from a fast Local Cache (EhCache).

 *	Otherwise Cached Object is taken from a Remote Cache (Redis) and HybriCache updates Local Cache.

 “Key Trust Period” is another mechanism that makes HybriCache even faster.
 “Key Trust Period” is a time period in milliseconds in which HybriCache can trust the Local Cache Revision.
 This is useful when objects are rarely changed in Cache but might be extracted from HybriCache more than once during one page load.
-Setting “Key Trust Period” can prevent redundant calls to Redis trying to verify Remote Cache Revision.
-“Key Trust Period” default value is 1000 milliseconds and it can be set per each Cache Database.
+Setting “Key Trust Period” can prevent redundant calls to Redis to verify the Remote Cache Revision - our tests shows that even such a simple call "GET Integer Key from Redis" made 3000 times dramatically affects performance.
+“Key Trust Period” defaults to 1000 milliseconds and can be overridden for each Cache Database.

 [Top](#top)

 <a name="hybricache_type"></a>
 ## HybriCache Cache Types
-There are 3 Cache Types in HybriCache:
+Each Cache Database can be set to one of 3 Cash Strategies(Types) supported by HybriCache:

-1. HYBRID default cache type utilizing hybrid caching model (see above).
+1. HYBRID - default cache type utilizing hybrid caching model (see above).
-2. LOCAL caches objects ONLY using EhCache instance running on a webserver (one of instances in a cluster).
-No clustering is supported by this type of cache.
+2. LOCAL - caches objects ONLY on local EhCache instance running on a webserver (one of instances in a cluster).
+No cache replication is supported by this type of cache.
 A fastest type of cache.
 Useful for caches when synchronization with a cluster is not critical but speed is important, e.g. caching of Merged CSS and JS resources.
-3. REMOTE caches objects ONLY using AWS Elasticache Redis instance.
+3. REMOTE - caches objects ONLY on remote AWS Elasticache Redis instance.
 Clustering is supported.
 Slowest cache type.
 Used for object caches when speed is not critical but the latest cache revision is highly important, e.g. caching of User’s Session metadata.

 [Top](#top)